MLidstrom/Frends.Sweden.Nordea/README.md

 | Reserve pos 33 to 80 | `string` | Max chars 48 (leave empty if not used). | Yes | |

 ### File header
 Settings for file header.
 Some settings are not customizable and will be automatically added.
-All values will be right padded if nothing else is described.
+All values will be right padded with white space if nothing else is described.

 | Property | Type | Description | Customizable | Example |
 | -------- | -------- | -------- | -------- | -------- |